Murder of Jullebee Ranara: Death

 smashed.
-An autopsy by Kuwait authorities determined she was pregnant at the time of her death.
+An autopsy by Kuwaiti authorities determined that she was pregnant at the time of her death.
 She was allegedly murdered and raped.

-She reportedly called her family shortly prior to her death expressing that she was afraid of her employer's 17-year-old son.
+She had reportedly called her family shortly before her death, expressing that she was afraid of her employer's 17-year-old son.

 Her family have refused to accept blood money or make a settlement with those associated with the alleged perpetrator.

 Repatriation and burial of body

 The body of Ranara was repatriated to the Philippines on January 27, 2023, with expenses shouldered by her employers.
 The Philippines' National Bureau of Investigation (NBI) started its own autopsy the following day.
-The body was buried on February 5, 2023, at the Golden Haven Memorial Park in Las Piñas.
+Her body was buried on February 5, 2023, at the Golden Haven Memorial Park in Las Piñas.

 Perpetrator

-Kuwait authorities managed to arrest the perpetrator, identified as Turki Ayed Al-Azmi, a 17-year old Kuwaiti national, in less than a day Ranara was found dead.
-The person was determined to be the son of the employer of Ranara.
+Kuwaiti authorities managed to arrest the perpetrator, identified as Turki Ayed Al-Azmi, a 17-year old Kuwaiti national, in less than a day after Ranara was found dead.
+The perpetrator was determined to be the son of the employer of Ranara.

 Previous cases and Kuwait–Philippine relations

 In 2018, a diplomatic crisis between Kuwait and the Philippines arose following the killing of Joanna Demafelis.
 President Rodrigo Duterte directed a deployment ban for migrant workers to Kuwait.
 The ban was partially lifted when a deal concerning the protection of migrant workers was struck in May of that year.
-However Demafelis' death was followed by the cases of Constancia Lago Dayag (2019) and Jeanelyn Villavende (2020) who were killed by their employers.
+However, Demafelis' death was followed by the cases of Constancia Lago Dayag (2019) and Jeanelyn Villavende (2020) who were killed by their employers.